Global Mind Health

 Overview

 This site supports an ongoing study by offering clear research information, participant guidance, and contact resources that reflects academic professionalism and empathy.
-I led the full design and development with a focus on clarity, accessibility, and trust for a diverse audience.

 Discovery